bitshifters/push/README.md

-# archie-verse
+# Push
-An Acorn Archimedes demo / trackmo framework.
+A 64Kb Acorn Archimedes demo released at Revision 2024.
-Targeting ARM2 or ARM250 machines.
+Targeting ARM2 machines with 2Mb RAM.